CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

     kubectl get service nginxinternal
     ```

 1. In the Bash session within the Cloud Shell pane, review the output.
 The External-IP is, in this case, a private IP address.
-It will be in **Pending** state, so you could use the **CLUSTER-IP** address.
+It will be in the **Pending** state, so you could use the **CLUSTER-IP** address.

     ![](../images/cdn-nat-lab2-e21-g33.png)